 On longer runs and workouts, it is prudent to take fluids during the run, as well as before and after as you usually would.
 If you are running for 60min or more, consider planning for hydration along the way to improve performance and decrease illness over the long haul.

-In warmer conditions (over 50 degrees Fahrenheit) or in humid climates, you will require more total fluid and electrolytes than in cooler environs.
+In warmer conditions (over 50 degrees Fahrenheit) or in humid climates, you will require the total fluid and electrolytes than in cooler environs.
 Heavy sweaters should aim for 12-16oz per hour of exercise of water or diluted sports drink.
 Lighter sweaters may be able to get away with 8-12oz with no ill effects.

 When it is cool outside (below 50 degrees), your body burns extra calories to heat the air coming into your lungs while running.
-You may not sweat as much, but you will need more total calories to maintain energy levels.
-Having a sports drink brewed at a higher strength or combining commercial energy gels with water will keep you going when the mercury dips into chillier territory.
+You may not sweat as much, but you will need the total calories to maintain energy levels.
+Having a sports drink brewed at a higher strength or combining commercial energy gels with water will keep you going when the mercury dips into a chillier territory.